Yale-BIM/f21-assignments/README.md

 8. Ensure that your repository in GitLab has visibility set to **private** in Settings -> General -> Permissions.

-9. Add your T.A. as a member of your GitLab repository in Settings -> Members.
-In the role permission field, choose the maintainer role for the T.A.
+9. Add the course instructor and the T.F. as members of your GitLab repository in Settings -> Members.
+In the role permission field, choose the maintainer role for the instructor and the T.A.

 ## Working on your assignment